Mines-Field-Camp24-Broadband-Group/mines_fc24_bbseismic/data/oklahoma_eqs_5-30/README.md

 # Oklahoma Microseismic Data

 The files in this folder contain traces from broadband sesismometers in Oklahoma (an area of known seismicity) over the course of May 29 through May 30, 2024.
-Data was pulled from 4 broadband stations, their locations are as follows acording to IRIS:
+Data was pulled from 4 broadband stations, their locations are as follows acording to IRIS (https://ds.iris.edu/gmap/#network=O2&station=ARC2&planet=earth):

 *2V.TG11*
 - 35.2689 N, -97.8146 W